 Louis is considered worthless by most people, but like every worthless monster in existence, he becomes the bane of everyone’s existence in Hall of Heroes/Trial of Ascension.
 The HP ratio of him and his target ally will be evened out, and the both of them will become Invincible for 2 turns.
 The cooltime of Illusion Magic will also be decreased for 3 turns if his HP is 50% or lower after the balance.

 …Problem is, sometimes he can cast this skill on himself.

-The Solution: Kill Monte first, and then start targeting the Louises.
+Kill Monte first, and then start targeting the Louises.
 You want to keep them all stunned if you can, and make sure they never get a turn.
 If one slips through, however, you’re in trouble unless you brought a buff blocker.
 Though it is nice to have a buff blocker/remover against Louis, that’s not the main reason why you would need one in this HoH…

 This stage.
 This stage here is why I suggest bringing a buff remover/buff blocker.
 Oh my GOD, whyyyyyy.

 …Anyway, stage consists of three Guillaumes (dark Phantom Thieves) and two Fellerias (light Dryads)

 Let’s start with Felleria, who I’d say is the best of the Dryads.
 She has the second skill Honey Bee Friends, which removes all harmful effects from all allies and places it on one certain enemy.
 Her allies have two Continuous Damage effects each?
 Bam, now a random enemy has eight DoTs on them.
 Her passive, Deep Rooted Tree, will heal all allies with harmful effects by 10%.
 If there are no harmful effects on an ally, though, all harmful-effect-free allies will be granted a shield for 2 turns that’s equivalent to 10% of her